InternalDeveloperPlatform/pe-gitops-course/PREREQUISITES.md

 This can be:

-* KinD (for learning), but then with a limited feature set
+* Kubernetes in Docker (Kind), but then with a limited feature set, if you want to have more features local you should check out [vCluster in docker (vind)](https://github.com/loft-sh/vind)
 * A managed service such as:

   * AWS EKS